Sudheerbmb/Interview_Agent/README.md

 ### Multi-Agent System Design

-The system employs a **three-agent architecture** that works in parallel to create intelligent, adaptive interview experiences:
+The system employs a **four-agent architecture** that works in parallel to create intelligent, adaptive interview experiences:

 ```
 ┌─────────────┐